fbpx

 1) Variety

 Being a Dentist allows you to apply your knowledge practically to be able to help patients with a range of disorders.
-This can be from simple caries to detecting oral cancer or treating abscesses.
-This gives Dentistry variety and it is certainly not a career that is dull.
+This can range from dealing with simple decay to detecting oral cancer or treating abscesses.
+This gives Dentistry variety, and it is certainly not a career that is dull.

 2) Flexibility and Career Options